Design & Production of Sustainable Shoes

 Another way to reduce the overall environmental impact of footwear production is to specify

 some of the many footwear materials made with recycled content.
 When reviewing materials for sustainable shoes, it is important to understand the difference between post-consumer and post-industrial waste.
 Many industrial processes create waste or scrap inside the factories.
-The supply factory will recover and reprocess these materials into the finished materials.
-The injection molding supplier will regrind and re-molded waster materials.
-Fabric factories will chopped and re-purpose textile fibers.
+However, the supply factory will recover and reprocess these materials into the finished materials.
+For instance, the injection molding supplier will regrind, and re-mold wasted materials.
+Fabric factories will chop and re-purpose textile fibers.
 For many factories, this is a simple and smart way to save money.
 Factories will collect other post-industrial waste and send it out for reprocessing into various other products.

 Post-consumer recycled content is produced when the raw materials are recovered from the waste stream after use.
 These products may cost more, as the materials may require complicated sorting, cleaning, and reprocessing.
 The amount of post-consumer content in a product depends on the physical properties required.
 Usually, higher physical test standards will demand lower post-consumer content.
 Fabrics are now available with 10% to 70% recycled content.

-Foam factories can now supply shoe footbeds and linings made with post-consumer and post-industrial recycled foam materials.
-New biodegradable additives are available that allow the plastic to degrade in decades rather than centuries.
+Additionally, foam factories can now supply shoe footbeds and linings made with post-consumer and post-industrial recycled foam materials, and new biodegradable additives are available that allow plastic to degrade in decades rather than centuries.

-If you want to learn more about Sustainable Shoes, material selection, sustainable footwear design, and sustainable production, check out Chapter 26 of The Shoe Material Design Guide.
+If you want to learn more about sustainable shoes, material selection, sustainable footwear design, and sustainable production, check out the Shoe Material Design Guide.

 Ready for Download Now!
 Edición española See Preview Video On YouTube